edwingeng/tide/README.md

-# acrobat
+# tide
-Acrobat processes data in a lazy yet delicate manner
+Tide processes data in a lazy manner